Toward a Unified Understanding of the Dense Matter Equation of State: Frameworks to Combine Multiple Information Sources

 \paragraph{Equations of state for neutron stars}

 The MUSES CE provides a way to build a complete neutron star EOS, thanks to the current available models for nuclear EOS, spanning over different regimes of nuclear density and charge fraction:

-\begin{itemize} \item \textbf{Chiral Mean Field model (CMF++)} \cite{cruz_camacho_2025_14860593} describes dense nuclear matter, suited to model neutron star's both inner and outer core, based either on light and strange quarks for the densest phase, or based on full baryon octet and decuplet to describe hadronic phase \cite{Dexheimer:2008ax, Dexheimer:2009hi, Cruz-Camacho:2024odu};
+\begin{itemize} \item \textbf{Chiral Mean Field model (CMF++)} \cite{cruz_camacho_2025_14860593} describes dense nuclear matter, suited to model neutron star's both inner and outer core, based either on light and strange quarks for the densest phase, or based on full baryon octet and decuplet to describe hadronic phase ; in its current implementation, the CMF coupling constants correspond to the original parametrizations of Refs. \cite{Dexheimer:2008ax, Dexheimer:2009hi, Cruz-Camacho:2024odu} and are not recalibrated within MUSES using external constraints: as such, the model should be regarded as a phenomenological input rather than a globally constrained EOS;